apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 2 - Developing Offline/README.md

 ```bash
 curl 'http://localhost:8080/route?from=Toronto%2C&to=Jacksonville%2CFL'
 ```

+4. Let's cancel out of that process.
+Return to the terminal where you started first.js and hit `ctrl-c` to cancel the process.

 ## Now lets update the proxy inside of apigee
 1. Navigate back to your proxy and go to the develop tab